h7torres/29hernweb/hello.md

-hi, this is another new file and it is sick <2 *Italic*
+* hi, this is another new file and it is sick <2 *